 - With this type of juicer you will be able to keep your juice fresh longer, storing them in your fridge for up to 24 hours (it is not recommended to store the products of the centrifugal machines because of their oxidation).

-- Masticating juicers are really good at extracting juice from leafy vegetables and can be used to process nuts and seeds granting you more options in making all kinds of nutritive beverages.
+- Masticating juicers are really good at extracting juice from leafy vegetables and can be used to process nuts, seeds and soft fruits and vegetables with seeds (grapes, currant, tomato, pomegranate, kiwi, etc.) granting you more options in making all kinds of nutritious beverages.
+But please remember to remove pits from apricots, peaches and cherries before processing.

 - Since they are slow, they are also rather quiet – a nice choice for mothers that don’t want to wake their kids while cooking.